AgentMC/Sao19/Translate/En/Part1.md

 "Eh, oh ......?
 Is there a thermal element in it?"

-Ronnie could not immediately understand the meaning of words, and she moved her gaze, blinking.
+Ronye could not immediately understand the meaning of words, and she moved her gaze, blinking.

 She looked up at the highest point of a metal dragon, and then saw two men discussing something beside it.